solita/solita.github.com/_posts/2016-06-22-hello-beercraft.md

 ## Maku brewing

 [Maku brewing](http://www.makubrewing.com/) is few years old finnish craft beer brewery.
 They are making great beers.
-Their IPA is best most likely the best IPA in the Finland and it has also been awarded.
-Their amber ale is also great and has been awarder as well.
+Their IPA is most likely the best finnish IPA and it got some awards as well.
+Their amber ale is also great and it has been awarder as well.
 After fitting 20 nerds into a bus we got introductionary into their brewery by Henri Parviainen who is just leaving the IT business and starting to be full-day at brewery.

 Here we are at the bottling chamber.
 It serves also as a warehouse.
 ![Tools](/img/hello-beercraft/the_people.jpg)